-Making the private sector its first port of call may fit less well with the goal of making development work for the world’s poorest people.
 The IDA was created in 1960 and provides low-interest loans and grants to the world’s poorest countries.
 It is funded by so-called “replenishments”, or donor commitments, generally every three years.
 Broadly speaking, it does not make a profit, but works mostly towards the goals of poverty alleviation and economic growth.
 In 2016 it disbursed US$13.2 billion (slightly over a quarter of group disbursements).

 The IFC, created in 1956, aims to foster private sector involvement in development projects around the globe.
 In 2016 its disbursements amounted to US$10.0 billion (one-fifth of group disbursements).
 Its work has been severely criticized by activists, academics and civil society organizations.
 They argue for example that the IFC has exacerbated inequality in health and famously, concerns persist about the fallout from its attempts at water privatization.

 The role of investment broker makes sense from the World Bank’s own perspective, if we take into account the larger political economy context of development.
 Low and middle-income countries have become less reliant on World Bank lending, given increasingly attractive alternative sources of financing; the current US and UK administrations favor trade and business over development aid, and private finance has in past decades rapidly outgrown other parts of economic activity.